nikolashn/basque/MANUAL.md

 All assignment operators are right-associative.
 The left-hand side of an assignment must be an L-value (an identifier or any expression that results in an identifier).
 So `a = 1`, `(msg) = "hi"` and `x = y = z` are valid, but `a + 1 = 1`, `"hi" = msg` and `(x = y) = z` are invalid.
 ### Statements
 Statements are combinations of expressions that together form a program.
-In this section, square brackets signify optionality, and words in angle brackets represent that one of multiple different expressions or tokens can be used.
+In this section, square brackets signify optionality, parentheses signify grouping, braces signify that a string can be repeated from 0 to infinite times, a bar signifies alternation, and words in angle brackets represent a group or class of expressions or tokens.

+#### Write statements
-`write <expression>;`
+Syntax: `write <expression>;`

 Outputs an expression to standard output (converting numeric expressions to `u64` and then to decimal strings of numbers)
 ```